Idea Validation Idea Validation

 The Kill Criterion

-Every PRISM analysis begins by establishing a kill criterion: the single condition that, if confirmed, makes the idea non-viable regardless of all other evidence.
+Every Idea Validation analysis begins by establishing a kill criterion: the single condition that, if confirmed, makes the idea non-viable regardless of all other evidence.
 Naming this in advance is one of the hardest discipline exercises in validation, and one of the most valuable.

 A kill criterion is not a risk factor.
 Risk factors are conditions that make success harder.
 A kill criterion is a binary: if this is true, the game is over.
 Common examples: “If CAC in the primary channel exceeds £X, payback period exceeds our runway before Series A.” Or: “If the target regulatory approval takes more than 18 months, the competitive window closes.”